lbruun/DataSize/README.md

 | DECIMAL | [SUFFIXES_SI](https://javadoc.io/doc/net.lbruun/datasize/latest/net/lbruun/datasize/DataSizeUnitSuffixes.html#SUFFIXES_SI) | International System of Units (SI) |
 | DECIMAL | [SUFFIXES_GNU_SI](https://javadoc.io/doc/net.lbruun/datasize/latest/net/lbruun/datasize/DataSizeUnitSuffixes.html#SUFFIXES_GNU_SI) | Unit suffixes used by GNU/Linux `ls --si` command.
 This is a very dense format with no space between the digits and the suffix. |
 |         | [(builder)](https://javadoc.io/doc/net.lbruun/datasize/latest/net/lbruun/datasize/DataSizeUnitSuffixes.html#builder()) | Roll your own |

+## Performance

+The core fomatting routine is optimized for speed by:

+* Avoiding `String.format`, `DecimalFormat` and the like.
+* Avoiding costly `Math` functions.
+Only does integer arithmetics.
+* Favor integer comparison over integer multiplication

+Honestly, none of this matters if you are formatting a display of 50 files.
+But it matters if you are formatting a display of 50,000 files.

+Also, for accuracy, the routine avoids floting point completely.
+We don't want those mysterious rounding errors!

 ## Alternatives